 Our continued ability to compete effectively depends on our ability to recruit new employees and retain and motivate existing employees, particularly professionals with experience in our industry, information technology and systems, as well as our key executive officers.
 For example, the specialized skills we require can be difficult and time-consuming to acquire and are often in short supply.
 There is high demand and competition for well-qualified employees on a global basis, such as software engineers, developers and other technology professionals with specialized knowledge in software development, especially expertise in certain programming languages.
 This competition affects both our ability to retain key employees and to hire new ones.
 Similarly, uncertainty in the global political environment may adversely affect our ability to hire and retain key employees.
-Furthermore, the ongoing effects from the recovery from COVID-19 on our business have adversely affected and may continue to affect our ability to retain key employees and hire new employees.
-See "-The ongoing recovery from the effects of the COVID-19 outbreak on our business and the impact on our results of operations is highly uncertain."
 Any of our employees may choose to terminate their employment with us at any time, and a lengthy period of time is required to hire and train replacement employees when such skilled individuals leave the company.
 Furthermore, changes in our employee population, including our executive team, could impact our results of operations and growth.
-For example, we have announced modifications to our business strategies and increased long-term investment in key areas, such as technology infrastructure, that may continue to have a negative impact in the short term due to expected increases in operating expenses and capital expenditures.
 If we fail to attract well-qualified employees or to retain or motivate existing employees, our business could be materially hindered by, for example, a delay in our ability to deliver products and services under contract, bring new products and services to market or respond swiftly to customer demands or new offerings from competitors.

 In the second quarter of 2023, we announced and began to implement a cost reduction plan designed to reposition our business and to structurally reduce our cost base.
-Our cost reduction plan may be disruptive to our operations and our workforce reductions could yield unanticipated consequences, such as attrition beyond planned workforce reductions, increased difficulties in our day-to-day operations and reduced employee morale.
+Our cost reduction plan may be disruptive to our operations, and our workforce reductions could yield unanticipated consequences, such as attrition beyond planned workforce reductions, increased difficulties in our day-to-day operations and reduced employee morale.
 If employees who were not affected by the reduction in force seek alternate employment, this could result in the need for contract support at unplanned additional expense or harm our productivity.
 Our workforce reductions could also harm our ability to attract and retain qualified personnel.
 In addition, we may not realize the anticipated benefits, savings and improvements from our cost reduction efforts due to unforeseen difficulties, delays or unexpected costs.